undergrad-partner-school

 In addition to its academic offerings, WCCC provides extensive support services to help students succeed.
 The college offers tutoring, academic advising, and career counseling to assist students in achieving their academic and career goals.
 The campus features state-of-the-art facilities, including computer labs, a library, a fitness center, and modern classrooms.
 WCCC also provides a vibrant student life experience, with clubs, organizations, and extracurricular activities aimed at fostering personal growth and community engagement.
 Overall, Washington County Community College provides students with a supportive and inclusive environment to pursue their academic and professional aspirations.

-Located in Calais, ME and set in a rural environment, Washington County Community College is a public two-year college with graduate programs.
+Washington County Community College is a public two-year college with graduate programs located in Calais, ME and set in a rural environment.
 This academic institution uses a semester-based calendar.
-The freshman retention rate at Washington County Community College is 63%.
+It has an acceptance rate of 81%.
+The freshman retention rate at Washington County Community College is 61%.

 Quick Facts